icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

 <section class="info" markdown="1">
 **Point-and-Permute [BMR90](https://dl.acm.org/doi/10.1145/100216.100287)**

 A random "color bit" is appended to each wire label, so that the pair labels $(W_i^{0}, W_i^1)$ for wire $i$ have opposite color bits, i.e., $\mathcal{LSB}(W_i^0) = b, \mathcal{LSB}(W_i^1) = 1-b$.
 The color bit $b$ is randomly assigned and thus we can arrange the 4 ciphertexts according to color bits of the input wire labels (i.e., the first ciphertext should be the one that uses two keys having both 0 color bits, regardless of what truth value they represent).
-In this case, the evaluator need only decrypt one ciphertext — the one indicated by the color bits of the input wire labels.
+In this case, the evaluator decrypts only one ciphertext — the one indicated by the color bits of the input wire labels.

 </section>